 Choppy flow | Add transition words (however, for example, consequently) or use JustDone for rewriting suggestions. |

-Unlock Your Writing Potential with Strong Paragraphs
+Unlock Your Writing Potential with Strong Paragraph Structure

 Paragraph structure is the key to clear, persuasive, and engaging writing.
 By understanding the parts of a paragraph, crafting strong topic sentences, providing clear explanations, and supporting your ideas with evidence, you'll elevate your essays and assignments to the next level.
-Remember, writing is a process—don't be afraid to revise, seek feedback, and use helpful resources like JustDone to streamline your workflow.
+Remember, writing is a process, so don't be afraid to revise, seek feedback, and use helpful resources like JustDone to streamline your workflow.
 With practice and the right tools, you'll soon be writing paragraphs that inform, persuade, and inspire.
 Happy writing!